ttenacityy/AllahWare-R6/README.md

 ## 📂 Config Storage

 Configs are saved in:
-C:\AllahWare\operator_configs
+`C:\AllahWare\operator_configs`

 Each operator has its own `.cfg` file storing the recoil values you set in the UI.

-🔐 Note
+🔐 **Note**

-An .exe version is also available, built with PyInstaller.
+An `.exe` version is also available, built with PyInstaller.
 If you want to verify the safety of the exe build:
 You are welcome to upload it to VirusTotal or run it inside tria.ge sandbox.

 Since this is a personal project, false positives may occur (because of PyInstaller), but you’re free to review the Python source here on GitHub.

-@boning on discord if you have any questions or want to report any issues.
+`@boning` on Discord if you have any questions or want to report any issues.